 Although stem cells have proven that they can act as a solid way to stop hair loss, they might not be a one-off operation.

-Just like various other non-surgical treatments including injections or laser therapies, stem cell injections might be needed to be done on a regular basis to keep your healthy and improved hair.
+Just like various other non-surgical treatments that include injections or laser therapies, stem cell injections might be needed to be done on a regular basis to keep your hair healthy and strong.

 Will Stem Cells Cure Baldness?